InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/optimizing-a-relational-database/page.md

 The table `users` still have 10 000 rows, and the table `orders` have 1 000 000 rows.

-In this case

-The database will have to read all 10 000 rows from the table `users` to find the one row where `name` is equal to `Lenny Dexter`.
-That will take 10 000 IO operations.

-Then the database will have to read all rows from the table `orders` to find all orders for the user `Lenny Dexter`.
-Let's say that is 1000 rows.
-That will take 1000 IO operations.
+In this case the database will have to read each row from the table `orders` for every row in the table `users`.
+That will take 10 000 \* 1 000 000 = 10 000 000 000 IO operations, that is 115 days, 17 hours, 46 minutes, and 40 seconds.

-But let's say we introduce an index.

-Let's say you have a table with 1 000 000 000 rows.
-And you want to find all rows where the column `name` is equal to `John`.

-If you don't have an index on the column `name`, the database will have to read all 1 000 000 000 rows to find the rows where `name` is equal to `John`.
-That will take 1 000 000 IO operations.

-Now, what if we introduce an index?

-If you have an index on the column `name`, the database will only have to read the rows where `name` is equal to `John`.
-Let's say that is 1000 rows.
-That will take 1 IO operation.
+#### Scalability issues of bad joins

+#### Optimizing with an index

 ## Intexes deep dive (optional)